How to become more aware of breathing well

 When we breathe using our diaphragm, we activate the vagus nerve which leads to an increased parasympathetic nervous system response, slowing our heart rate and breathing, and calming us down.

-Good diaphragm breathing increases our blood oxygen levels, promoting tissue healing and repair (4) and improving energy and cognition.
+Good diaphragmatic breathing increases our blood oxygen levels, promoting tissue healing and repair (4) and improving energy and cognition.
 Anxiety and dizziness reduce as our ability to expel carbon dioxide from the body improves.
 We get less aches and pains in our neck and shoulders.
 Our posture improves along with the stability of the spine, reducing back ache.
 Mobility of the ribcage and mid-back improves, increasing movement in the areas that should move, and stability in the areas that should be stable.

 Wallden, M. (2017).
 The diaphragm; More than an inspired design.
 Journal of Bodywork and Movement Therapies, 21(2), 342-349. https://doi.org/10.1016/j.jbmt.2017.03.013